 - ‘Environment and society’ will explore social and cultural views about predator eradication, and confirm and expand our understanding of environmental and ecological consequences.

-- ‘Eradicating the last 1%’ and ‘New genetic control tools’ are the two technical research programmes.
+- ‘Best use of existing approaches’ and ‘Exploring new approaches’ are the two technical research programmes.
 The components of each were identified by the strategy group as offering the greatest potential benefit to Predator Free 2050 goals.

 - ‘Computer modelling’ underpins the strategy, and will develop shared tools that all communities and agencies contributing to Predator Free 2050 can use to design the right approach for their goals and environment.

 The work-plan to implement the initial components is currently being finalised, and complements the development of host-specific toxins and improved lures already ongoing through the Challenge.
 We are also investigating ways to support research in other areas that would increase our ability to achieve our predator eradication goals.